Kaisar-i-Hind Medal

-The Kaisar-i-Hind Medal for Public Service in India was a medal awarded by the Emperor/Empress of India between 1900 and 1947, to "any person without distinction of race, occupation, position, or sex ... who shall have distinguished himself (or herself) by important and useful service in the advancement of the public interest in British Raj."
+The Kaisar-i-Hind Medal for Public Service in India was a medal awarded by the Emperor/Empress of India between 1900 and 1947, to "any person without distinction of race, occupation, position, or sex ... who shall have distinguished himself (or herself) by important and useful service in the advancement of the public interest in India."

 The name "Kaisar-i-Hind" (قیصرِ ہند qaisar-e-hind, क़ैसर-इ-हिन्द) literally means "Emperor of India" in the Hindustani language.
 The word kaisar, meaning "emperor" is a derivative of the Roman imperial title Caesar, via Persian (see Qaysar-i Rum) from Greek Καίσαρ Kaísar, and is cognate with the German title Kaiser, which was borrowed from Latin at an earlier date.
 Based upon this, the title Kaisar-i-Hind was coined in 1876 by the orientalist G.W.
 Leitner as the official imperial title for the British monarch in India.
 The last ruler to bear it was George VI.

 Kaisar-i-Hind was also inscribed on the obverse side of the India General Service Medal (1909), as well as on the Indian Meritorious Service Medal.